necromuralist/student_intervention/_sources/choosing_best_model.txt

 age
 ###

 This is the age of the student.
-It wasn't immediately obvious why this would be a factor, assuming that the students are all in the same grade, but a plot of the data showed that the ages range from 15 to 22, with the oldest students not passing the final exam, and the 15-17 year olds being more proportionally represented among those who passed than those who didin't, possibly because the older students were held back and thus were lower-performers to begin with.
+It wasn't immediately obvious why this would be a factor, assuming that the students are all in the same grade, but a plot of the data showed that the ages range from 15 to 22, with the oldest students not passing the final exam, and the 15-17 year olds being more proportionally represented among those who passed than those who didn't, possibly because the older students were held back and thus were lower-performers to begin with.

 .. image:: figures/student_age.*